AdamT20054/VyFi/README.md

 ## Acknowledgements

 The handler was largely inspired by [Not Under Ctrl](https://github.com/notunderctrl) <3 </br>

 Ryan at VyFi kindly provided the API's required to make this happen <3 </br>

-Thank you to everyone who has helped test, improve and support this project <3 </br>
+Thank you to everyone who has helped test, improve and support this project since it first hit the public in 2021! </br>

 ## Contact me